The 5 Safest Neighborhoods in El Cajon

 The median home price here is $757,575 and the average monthly rent is $2,500.
 Crime is low, and the population is a mix of families and college students.
 Nearby schools include Madison Avenue Elementary School, Montgomery Middle School, and Granite Hills High School.

-If you’re looking for storage in El Cajon, visit one of our two StaxUp Storage facilities in the area.
+If you’re looking for storage in El Cajon, visit one of our StaxUP Storage locations on Hill Street or Bradley Avenue to find the right unit for your needs.
+If you’re looking for storage in El Cajon, visit one of our two StaxUP Storage facilities in the area.
 We have one on Hill Street and one on Bradley Avenue.
 We have indoor and drive-up units, online bill pay, great security, and more to meet your business or personal storage needs.
+Storage units are available nearby for residents who need extra space during a move or for long-term storage.